dmych/gn/README.markdown

     $ gn [new]         - new note
     $ gn [ed] N        - edit note N
     $ gn rm N          - delete note N
-    $ gn sync          - sync with simplenote
+    $ gn sync [full]   - sync with simplenote
     $ gn help          - show this help

 You can tag your notes by adding `[TAGS]: list of tags` at the end of the note in editor.
 If your note already has tags, you can edit them at the bottom line of the note.

+Sync process is partial by default.
+This means that only changed since last sync will be fetched from the server.
+But when you're starting sync for the first time or using `sync full` command, the full sync will be performed.

 Copyright (c) Dmitri Brechalov, 2010-2011